SPARC-FAIR-Codeathon/2024-team-2/README.md

 * [Chinchien Lin](https://github.com/LIN810116) (Lead, SysAdmin)

 ## Acknowledgements
-- We would like to thank the organizers of the 2024 SPARC Codeathon for their guidance and support during this Codeathon.
+We would like to thank the organizers of the 2024 SPARC Codeathon for their guidance and support during this Codeathon.

+This Codeathon entry was built upon an existing tool (- this is currently a private repository - access can be) The codebase was refactored and integrated into